reanahub/reana-client/README.rst

 About
 -----

-REANA-Client is a component of the `REANA <http://reanahub.io/>`_ reusable analysis platform.
-It provides a command-line client that allows researcher to communicate to REANA cloud instances to submit, run, and manage their reusable analysis workflows.
+REANA-Client is a component of the `REANA <http://www.reana.io/>`_ reusable and reproducible research data analysis platform.
+It provides a command-line tool that allows researchers to submit, run, and manage their computational workflows.

 Features
 --------

-- run research analysis workflows on compute clouds
 - seed analysis workspace with input code and data
+- run computational workflows on remote compute clouds
 - list submitted analyses and enquire about their statuses
 - download results of finished analysis workflows